Country Meadows School

 District content teams worked to develop the common set of targets for each subject area in every grade.
 From these targets we understood the need to write appropriate assessments (formative and summative) to measure the attainment of the identified targets.
 We used the data to identify students who needed extra support and those that needed opportunities for extension and/or acceleration.

 Country Meadows Elementary School created collaborative teams at each grade level or content team.
 The principal and school teams developed a master schedule that provides common planning time for these teams to meet.
 These teams developed norms for working together productively.
 An agenda is developed for each team meeting time and is shared with all team members.
+Each week, one team meeting (1hr in length) focuses on math and one focuses on literacy to provide the most leverage for teams.
+Additionally, for the 2017-2018 school year, a third meeting was added to discuss team logistics, student intervention data when necessary and additional science and social studies content.
 The principal regularly attends the grade level teams to provide support and encouragement.
 These teams review the upcoming targets, pacing guides and scoring rubrics.
 They develop common formative assessments to assess the unique needs of their students.
 These teams meet regularly to review data (pre-test, common formative assessments and end of unit assessments) to design effective differentiated instruction.
 More recently, the district has provided staff members serving in a coaching role to provide support to teachers in the area of literacy, math, technology, and informational literacy.
 These coaches provide job-embedded professional development to individual teachers and teams.
 Additionally, a language coach both co-teaches and plans with teachers to meet the needs of culturally and linguistically diverse students.
 In Spring 2016, teaching teams began learning walks at Country Meadows School led by our Technology Coach, which hone in on a focus question that the grade level teachers create during the pre-learning walk meeting.
 The learning walk focuses on students' learning not the teaching.
 Examples of focus questions are: "What is the level of student engagement?
 How are students utilizing technology within our one-to-one iPad program?
 At what level are students able to conduct conversations with each other?
 Approximately five classrooms are visited during a learning walk, which last about seven minutes each.
 After visiting classrooms, the learning walk team debriefs with a focus on student learning within the framework of the focus question.
 The learning walk team members apply new knowledge from their classroom visits to enhance their own classroom and instructional practices.

 To begin to support new teachers in our system, the district provides five days of new teacher training prior to the start of school each August in addition to ongoing district, building, and one to one mentor support.
 During the initial days, new staff are provided an overview of the District 96 Professional Learning Communities work.
 The district has a two year mentor program in order to continue to develop the capacity of the new staff.